SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   connections from Catalogue & User, what should be the ingress (Security group rule) of mongodb now ?
 Source should be the CatalogueIP & Port 27017, Similarly for User also.
 - Is CatalogueIP is constant everytime ?
 NO! then what should we do ?
 We need to take the ElasticIP which is very costly, because we have 12 Private servers, that means we need to create 12 EIPs.
-If it is Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.
+If Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.
 - So Security group has given 1 option, first create Mongodb & Catalogue Security groups.
 - Then go to the Security groups in aws console & select created mongodb SG/Edit inbound rules/Add rule Type --> Custom TCP, Port 27017 & in source just type "sg" next to the custom, you will get the created